 Teaching isn't for everyone, but it's definitely become an integral part of who I am both personally as well as professionally.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Shop around, and don't settle.
+Shop around, and don't settle.
 You're paying your hard-earned money for a service, so be as sure as you can be that you're going to get what you're looking for.
 Talk to a handful of teachers and compare their offerings, knowledgeability, references and testimonials to each other.